toshimaru/auto-author-assign/README.md

   ...
 ```

-## Skip assigning author
+## Skip assigning the author

-`auto-author-assign` action skips assigning the author when:
+The `auto-author-assign` action skips assigning the author when:

-- Someone is already assigned as an assignee
+1. Someone is already assigned as an assignee
-- The author is a bot
+1. The author is a bot